naxatra2/LLM-Task/README.md

 ### 6. `main`: Set Up the Command-Line Application and Run the User Interaction Loop
 - **Purpose**: This is the main function that sets up the CLI program and runs the user input process.
 - **How It Works**: It uses `argparse` to parse command-line arguments (the list of PDF file paths).
 After extracting text, splitting it into chunks, and storing the vectors, it enters a loop where the user can ask questions about the content of the processed PDF files.
 The loop will continue until the user types `'exit'`.

-This code lets the user ask detailed questions about the contents of one or more PDF files, and it responds based on the relevant text using embeddings and a conversational model from Google Generative AI.
-Let me know if you need more details on any part!